opencord/docs/prereqs/k8s-multi-node.md

-# Multi-node Kubernetes
+# Multi-Node Kubernetes

-Usually multi-node Kubernetes installation are suggested for production and larger trials.
+A multi-node Kubernetes installation is recommended for production deployments and and larger trials.

-## Kubernetes multi-node well-known releases
+Kubespray is a popular tool for deploying Kubernetes on multiple nodes:

 * **Kubespray**
     * Documentation: <https://github.com/kubernetes-incubator/kubespray>
     * Minimum requirements:
         * At least three machines (more info on hardware requirements on the Kubernetes website)

-## Kubespray demo / lab-trial installation scripts

-For simplicity, CORD provides some easy-to-use automated scripts to quickly setup Kubespray on an arbitrary number of target machines in few commands.
+For simplicity, CORD provides some easy-to-use automation scripts to quickly setup Kubespray on an arbitrary number of target machines.
 This is meant only for *lab trials* and *demo use*.

-At the end of the procedure, Kubespray should be installed.

-### Requirements
+## Requirements

 * **Operator machine** (1x, either physical or virtual machine)
     * Has Git installed